 - Wash items in hot water.
 Wash bedding, stuffed animals and clothing in hot, soapy water — at least 130 F (54.4 C) — and dry at high heat.

 - Clean hair care items.
-Clean combs, brushes and hair accessories in hot, soapy water for five to 10 minutes.
+Clean combs, brushes and hair accessories by soaking them in hot, soapy water for five to 10 minutes.

 - Seal items in plastic bags.
-Seal items that cannot be washed in plastic bags for two weeks.
+Seal items that can’t be washed in plastic bags for two weeks.